mitch-b/dotnet-mcp-template/README.md

   * Add a new scope named `mcp.tools` (or whatever you prefer)

-### OAuth for ToolServer
+### OAuth for McpServer

-To enable OAuth protection for your ToolServer, add an `OAuth` section to your `appsettings.json` (or use user-secrets for sensitive values):
+To enable OAuth protection for your McpServer, add an `OAuth` section to your `appsettings.json` (or use user-secrets for sensitive values):

 (represented here with demo GUIDs)